mongodb/docs/content/migrate-data-from-mlab-to-atlas.md

 <span id="configure-atlas-cluster"></span>

-## Configure the destination Atlas cluster for migration
+## Configure the Destination Atlas Cluster for Migration

 Log into your Atlas account and click ``Clusters`` in the left-hand navigation panel.
 Ensure you are in your preferred Atlas group by checking the